oliverjohnw/digital-cv/README.md

 Data science internship with focus on data visualization, applied multivariate statistics, and population ecology modeling.
 Job duties include:
  -  Assisting with demographic rate models for invasive Silver and Bighead Carp
- -  Formulation of both supervised and unsupervised clustering techniques to examine Musell populations
+ -  Formulation of both supervised and unsupervised clustering techniques to examine Musel populations
  -  Model formulation to quantify agreement statistics in aging technique used among Silver Carp

 **Mathematical Tutor** at [University of Wisconsin La-Crosse](https:https://www.uwlax.edu/) _(September 2019 - Present)_<br>